 Important things for Montgomery County tenants to know while the state of emergency is in effect:

-- For questions, call the county at 311.
+- For questions or if you need help paying your utilities, call the county at 311.

 Landlord-tenant court RE-OPENED on July 25, 2020.
 Please read these updates carefully:

 - Pending eviction orders filed prior to May 22, 2020, started being heard on July 25, 2020.
 Failure to Pay Rent actions filed from May 22 through July 25, will start being heard starting August 31, 2020.

 - The landlord may sue you for unpaid back rent — even rent that became due during the state of emergency.